BenoitClaveau/qwebs/README.md

 ### Optimize response size

-> Your response is automatically compressed in Gzip or Deflate.
+> Your response is automatically compressed with Gzip or Deflate.

 ### No temporary image

-> Image is not saved in a temporary file.
+> Images are not saved in temporary files.
 >
 > We prefer data stream.